Kung Fu Panda (film): Production

 Let's try to make it a real martial arts movie albeit one with a comic character and let's take our action seriously.
 Let's not give anything up to the big summer movies.
 Let's really make sure that our kung fu is as cool as any kung fu ever done so that we can take our place in that canon and make sure it's a beautiful movie because great martial arts movies are really beautiful-looking movies and then let's see if we can imbue it with real heart and emotion.

 — ~co-director John Stevenson on the comedic approach to the martial arts film.

-DreamWorks Animation had previously produced a PlayStation video game with a similar premise, T'ai Fu: Wrath of the Tiger, in 1999 under its defunct video game division, DreamWorks Interactive (now known as Danger Close Games).
+DreamWorks Animation had previously produced a PlayStation video game with a similar premise, T'ai Fu: Wrath of the Tiger, in 1999 under its defunct video game division, DreamWorks Interactive (later known as Danger Close Games).
 In spring 2004, Eric Whitacre wrote a setting of The Seal Lullaby, the opening poem of The White Seal by Rudyard Kipling, which DreamWorks intended to adapt for an animated feature.
 A few weeks later, it was decided to abandon the idea and start production on Kung Fu Panda instead.
 Publicized work on the film began in October 2004.
 In September 2005, DreamWorks announced the film alongside Jack Black, who was selected to be the main voice star.

 In November 2005, DreamWorks announced that Dustin Hoffman, Jackie Chan, Lucy Liu and Ian McShane would join Black in the cast.
 This is also the second DreamWorks Animation film in which Black and Angelina Jolie have co-starred together (the first being 2004's Shark Tale).

 The idea for the film was conceived by Michael Lachance, a DreamWorks Animation executive.
 Initially, the idea was to make it a spoof, but co-director John Stevenson was not particularly keen on it and instead chose the direction of a character-based wuxia comedy.

 The screenplay for the film was written by Jonathan Aibel and Glenn Berger, who before were writers and producers for various TV series, including The George Carlin Show, Mad TV, and King of the Hill, with a story conceived by Ethan Reiff and Cyrus Voris.
 Reportedly inspired by Stephen Chow's 2004 martial arts action comedy film, Kung Fu Hustle, the directors wanted to make sure the film had an authentic Chinese and kung fu feel to it.
 Production designer Raymond Zibach and art director Tang Heng spent years researching Chinese painting, sculpture, architecture and kung fu films to help create the look of the film.
 Zibach said that some of the biggest influences for him were the more artful martial arts films, such as Hero, House of Flying Daggers and Crouching Tiger, Hidden Dragon.
 Stevenson's aim for the film, which took four years to make, was to make "the best looking film DreamWorks has ever made".